This event took place on 29 June 2021.

 The national Before Arrival at Hospital (BeArH) Project, funded by the National Institute for Health Research (NIHR), explored what happens to children under 5 years of age with serious infections before they are admitted to hospital.
 We wanted to find out what helps children get help quickly and what might slow this process down so that lessons could be learnt for the care of this group of children in the future.

-The event brings together parent/carers, researchers, and health professionals to share the findings of the project for the first time, including the role each of these stakeholder groups played in the research and how you could get involved with future initiatives.
+The event brought together parent/carers, researchers, and health professionals to share the findings of the project for the first time, including the role each of these stakeholder groups played in the research and how you could get involved with future initiatives.

 Who is this event for?

-As well as parent/carers/families and other individuals involved in caring for children, this event will be of most interest to those who research, study or work in sectors related to childcare; paediatrics; serious infectious illnesses; urgent and emergency care; primary care, charities associated with illness such as meningitis and sepsis; community nursing; social work; clinical skills training; as well as interested members of the public.
+As well as parent/carers/families and other individuals involved in caring for children, this event was of most interest to those who research, study or work in sectors related to childcare; paediatrics; serious infectious illnesses; urgent and emergency care; primary care, charities associated with illness such as meningitis and sepsis; community nursing; social work; clinical skills training; as well as interested members of the public.